Overview of Depth Camera Technology

 The working principle of depth cameras is based on the delay and phase difference of light.
 Common techniques include:

-Structured Light: Light grid patterns and textures are projected, and the phase difference at the corresponding points on the object surface is to calculate the depth information.
+Structured Light: Light grid patterns and textures are projected, and the phase difference at the corresponding points on the object surface is used to calculate the depth information.

-Speckle: Random speckles generated by laser spots are used to observe the tiny vibrations on the object surface, thereby calculating depth information.
+Random speckles generated by laser spots are used to observe the tiny vibrations on the object surface, thereby calculating depth information.

 Applications of Depth Camera Technology